 The course - designed by Clarence Sutton, who also designed the Laurelwood course in Eugene and the Coquille Elks course -

-and clubhouse were built largely by volunteers and with much donated materials from Hines and Pope
+and clubhouse were built largely by volunteers and with donated materials from Hines and Pope and Talbot.
+When

-and Talbot.
-When Hines decided in the late 1970s to end Westfir operations, the company sold the course to a group of
+Hines decided in the late 1970s to end its Westfir operations, the company sold the course to a group of local investors,

-Hines is long gone now - the landmark "Office Bridge," Oregon's longest covered bridge, connecting the near
+gone now - the landmark "Office Bridge," Oregon's longest covered bridge, connecting the near and far banks

-and far banks of the North Fork, and the company's old offices (now a bed and breakfast) are all that remain of the Westfir
+of the North Fork, and the company's old offices (now a bed and breakfast) are all that remain of the Westfir mill - and

-mill - and the timber industry overall is only the faintest shadow of its former self.
-Pope and Talbot also left, in the late
+the timber industry overall is only a faint shadow of its former self.
+Pope and Talbot also left, in the late 1980s,

 biking Mecca), retirement towns and bedroom communities for workers who commute to Eugene-Springfield.